LAW 7174 - Advanced Comparative Law

 North Terrace Campus - Semester 1 - 2021

 General Course Information

-Course Code LAW 7174 Course Advanced Comparative Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites LAW 7177 or its equivalent for non-law graduates Incompatible LAW 7024 Course Description This course examines theoretical and practical issues in Comparative Law.
+Course Code LAW 7174 Course Advanced Comparative Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites Students without a Bachelor of Laws must have completed LAW 7177 Incompatible LAW 7024 Course Description This course examines theoretical and practical issues in Comparative Law.
 It challenges students to develop a critical perspective on Comparative Law as an academic discipline and on families of legal systems; it considers different methods of comparative legal analysis; it emphasises the impact of societal values upon legal systems and examines law understood as divine revelation and law as a human creation (exemplified by an analysis of the roots of European and North American law and a survey of the history and present day practice of Islamic law); it reflects on the differences between codified and uncodified law, highlighting prominent features of civil law and common law systems.